Feature: #108763 - Console command to analyze Fluid templates

 Impact

-The new fluid:analyze console command can be used to check basic validity of Fluid templates in a project that use the *.fluid.* file extension and can discover deprecated functionality used in template files.
+The new typo3 fluid:analyze console command can be used to check basic validity of Fluid templates in projects that use the *.fluid.* file extension and to discover deprecated functionality in template files.